top of page

 In other words, Flawless praises the protagonist for being generous with other people's money.
 What a creep.

-There are important and difficult issues that should be talked about.
-I’m happy to do all I can to help alleviate them, but not during what's supposed to be an enjoyable experience, unless they're presented tastefully and entertainingly.
+There are important and difficult issues that should be discussed.
+I’m happy to do all I can to help alleviate them, but not during what's supposed to be an enjoyable experience unless they're presented tastefully and entertainingly.

 The takeaway